Professional Experience

 Senior Customer Success Manager • Remote

-• Renewals Engine Design: Built a renewals engine in six weeks using consumption telemetry and usage data across more than sixty accounts.
-Triggered targeted plays that reduced churn risk and increased expansion ARR by 51%.
+- •Built a renewals engine in six weeks using consumption telemetry across 60+ accounts, triggering targeted plays that reduced churn risk and grew expansion ARR 51%.

 Advisory Customer Success Manager, Strategic Accounts • Remote

-• Revenue Assurance and Renewals: Converted 7 AWS and Azure customers from monthly to multi year terms by aligning usage patterns, cost forecasts, and financial risk.
-Led negotiations, secured $327K MRR, and enabling expansion.
+- •Converted seven AWS and Azure customers from monthly to multi-year terms by aligning usage patterns, cost forecasts, and financial risk, leading negotiations and securing $327K MRR.

-• Churn Mitigation: Found churn risk 3 months before renewal on key workloads.
-Worked with Support and Product on targeted save plans.
-Preserved $3M ARR and kept the account steady through the next contract cycle.
+- •Found churn risk three months before renewal on key workloads, partnered with Support and Product on targeted save plans, preserved $3M ARR, and kept the account steady through the next contract cycle.

-• Cloud Cost Optimization Execution with AWS Ecosystem: Led customer facing FinOps engagements, analyzing usage, commitments, and spend drivers to deliver 20–35% cost reductions through RIs, SPs, and tagging strategy.
+- •Led customer-facing FinOps engagements, analyzing usage, commitments, and spend drivers to deliver 20-35% cost reductions through RIs, SPs, rightsizing, anomaly detection, and tagging compliance.

 Technical Account Manager and Customer Success Manager • Remote

-• Cloud Cost Optimization and Governance: Led tagging, allocation, showback, and budget controls while supporting rightsizing, RI and Savings Plan strategy, and cost visibility aligned to security, identity, and access requirements.
+- •Led tagging, allocation, showback, and budget controls while supporting rightsizing, RI and Savings Plan strategy, and cost visibility aligned to security, identity, and access requirements; designed AWS and Azure optimization playbooks that delivered 30%+ cost reductions for enterprise cloud teams.

 Enterprise Customer Success Manager • Vancouver, WA

-• Customer Success Planning: Built tailored success plans for more than 20 enterprise clients in 4 months.
-Aligned platform capabilities with business goals, raised adoption by 25%, improved retention by 15%, and tied outcomes to clear ROI.
+- •Built tailored success plans for 20+ enterprise clients in four months, aligning platform capabilities with business goals, raising adoption 25%, and tying outcomes to clear ROI.

 Account Manager • Portland, OR

-• Cross Sell Wins: Delivered 20% adoption lift by connecting DAM and font management solutions for efficiency.
+- •Delivered 20% adoption lift by connecting DAM and font management solutions for operational efficiency.

 Field Sales Executive, Data Center Group • Remote

-• Infrastructure Modernization: Led Microsoft focused modernization projects, migrating 1,200 legacy servers and retiring 40 percent of on prem systems, enabling a 30 percent year over year cloud expansion path.
+- •Led Microsoft-focused modernization projects, migrating 1,200 legacy servers and retiring 40% of on-prem systems, enabling a 30% year-over-year cloud expansion path.

-• Hybrid Cloud Roadmaps: Built customer roadmaps and SOWs for Azure aligned hybrid deployments across Lenovo HX and SAP HANA, improving delivery quality and supporting stronger renewal readiness.
+- •Built customer roadmaps and SOWs for Azure-aligned hybrid deployments across Lenovo HX and SAP HANA, improving delivery quality and supporting stronger renewal readiness.

 mindSHIFT Technologies